-Richard Pinner is Vice President of the prestigious Magic Circle and Inner Circle member with Gold Star, in addition to being a multi award-winning magician.
+Richard Pinner is a former Vice President of the UK’s prestigious Magic Circle and Member of the Inner Magic Circle with Gold Star.

 As a performer Richard Pinner has visited over 30 countries.
 With shows ranging from 4 minutes at a board meeting through support act for Victoria Wood to New Year's Eve Cabaret in New Zealand.